Pay-after-booking model

 Payment-before-booking model (Setmate)

-Payment intent is handled in-flow before final booking confirmation for selected workflows.
+Payment intent is handled in-flow before final booking confirmation for selected workflows (as part of an AI appointment setter workflow).

 Best for: Teams where booking reliability and operational predictability depend on earlier payment commitment.